Deadly Attack On Pakistan Police Post Kills 15

 - The attack involved an explosive-laden vehicle and a subsequent assault by a large group of militants.

-- The Khyber Pakhtunkhwa Chief Minister condemned the attack and directed authorities to provide medical treatment for the injured.

-- The region has faced recurring unrest due to militant violence and cross-border movement of fighters.
+- The Khyber Pakhtunkhwa region has faced recurring unrest due to militant violence and cross-border movement of fighters.

-- No group has claimed responsibility, but the Tehreek-e-Taliban Pakistan has been accused of similar attacks in the past.
+- No group has claimed responsibility, but the Tehreek-e-Taliban Pakistan has been accused of past violence in the area.

 At least 15 security officials were killed and several were injured in a suicide attack and ambush at a police post in Pakistan's restive Khyber Pakhtunkhwa province, the police said.

-The incident took place in the northwest district of Bannu where an explosive-laden vehicle approaching a police post was fired at by security personnel, leading to a blast, the police said.
+The incident took place on Saturday in the northwest district of Bannu where an explosive-laden vehicle approaching a police post was fired at by security personnel, leading to a blast, the police said.

 The impact of the explosion led to the collapse of the roofs of several houses in the vicinity.
 The police post building was also razed to the ground, and several security personnel were buried under the rubble.